 Air Conditioned Walkways

 Ok so these haven’t actually caught on we’ll admit, but we can only imagine that someone, somewhere is already mapping out plans for walkways across the globe.
-When you’re in Hong Kong you can get almost anywhere in the Central Business District via the inter connected walkway system, which is air conditioned and provides a less stuffy alternative than street level – there’s also no rain or smog.
-Roll on air conditioned walkways we say.
+When you’re in Hong Kong you can get almost anywhere in the Central Business District via the interconnected walkway system, which is air-conditioned and provides a less stuffy alternative than street level – there’s also no rain or smog.
+Roll on air-conditioned walkways we say.

-You know how you love your smartphone, television, tablet and just about every another other form of electronic, interactive device?
+You know how you love your smartphone, television, tablet and just about every another other forms of electronic, interactive device?
 Well you can thank Hong Kong for that.
 OLEDs, which are found in the digital displays of electronic devices and emit lights, were first put into use buy Ching W. Tang in Hong Kong.

-We don’t mean the actual sound stages, but there are a lot of big Hollywood films that owe the back drop of Hong Kong’s stunning skyline, to some of their most famous film scenes.
+We don’t mean the actual sound stages, but there are a lot of big Hollywood films that owe the backdrop of Hong Kong’s stunning skyline, to some of their most famous film scenes.
 Christopher Nolan’s The Dark Knight filmed scenes at the International Finance Centre and the 2002 James Bond film Die Another Day featured scenes of the spy jumping into the waters of Victoria Harbour, after receiving the ‘kiss of life’.

-Of course we can’t talk about Hong Kong and movies without mentioning its extensive back catalogue of Kung-Fu films.
-The country introduced the rest of the world to this genre of film back in the 70s, and blockbusters like Enter the Dragon, have become long standing fan favourites.
+Of course, we can’t talk about Hong Kong and movies without mentioning its extensive back catalogue of Kung-Fu films.
+The country introduced the rest of the world to this genre of film back in the 70s, and blockbusters like Enter the Dragon, have become long-standing fan favourites.

-And of course we can’t talk about Hong Kong, films and Kung-Fu films in particular without mentioning Jackie Chan.
-Born in Hong Kong he went on to become one of the biggest Hong Kong film exports, starring not only in films of the Kung-Fu genre, but many others, and even has a star on the Hollywood Walk of Fame.
+And of course, we can’t talk about Hong Kong, films and Kung-Fu films in particular without mentioning Jackie Chan.
+Born in Hong Kong he went on to become one of the biggest Hong Kong film exports, starring not only in films of the Kung-Fu genre but many others and even has a star on the Hollywood Walk of Fame.

-Famed British actress Sally Phillips, of Smack the Pony and Miranda fame, my seem like an odd choice for this list.
+Famed British actress Sally Phillips, of Smack the Pony and Miranda fame, may seem like an odd choice for this list.
 But did you know, even though she is one of Britain’s most loved comic stars, she was actually born in Hong Kong?
 Fancy that.